PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 [Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) shows the `meta-[soc-vendor]-mbl` `u-boot*.bbappend` recipe used to
 customize the `meta-[soc-vendor]` BSP layer `u-boot*.bb` recipe as required for MBL.
 Customization typically includes:
-- Setting `SRC_URI` and `SRCREV` to point to a forked and patched version of u-boot used for the target.
+- Setting `SRC_URI` and `SRCREV` to point to a forked and patched version of U-Boot used for the target.
 - Applying additional patches stored in `meta-[soc-vendor]-mbl`.
 - Specifying new values of symbols to customize base recipe behavior.
 - Handling device trees.